TM-Cyber-ops/Password-Checker-Backend/README.md

 2. **Hardware-Level Carving**: Executes raw binary pattern matching via byte-splitting (`data.split(b'"password":"')`) to slice the credential payload directly out of the stream into a mutable `bytearray` without initializing a single Python string object.

-3. **Zero-String Local Hashing**: Feeds the raw mutable `bytearray` directly into `hashlib.sha1()` to check the 10k local blocklist matrix.
+3. **Zero-String Local Hashing**: Feeds the raw mutable `bytearray` directly into `hashlib.sha1()` to check the 10k local blocklist set.
 Because the binary data stream is read directly at the byte level, no intermediate text decoding occurs.

 4. **Isolated Frame Confinement**: Because the third-party `zxcvbn` heuristics engine demands a string object, the text decoding process is strictly confined to a short-lived local function Stack Frame (`compute_isolated_entropy`).
 The exact microsecond calculations conclude, pointer references are snapped via explicit deletion, dropping the reference count to exactly zero (`0`) and forcing the Python Virtual Machine to mark the RAM slots for immediate hardware reclamation.